virtualritz/nsi/README.md

 This crate depends on [nsi-sys](https://github.com/virtualritz/nsi-sys) which in term requires a renderer that implements the ɴsɪ API.
 Currently the only renderer that does is 3Delight which, though commercial, has been and is free for personal use since over twenty years.

+> **_Note:_** The free version of 3Delight will render with up to 12 cores on your machine.
+For crazier projects you can use their cheap cloud rendering service that gives you access to unlimited CPU cores.
+When you register you get 1,000 cloud minutes for free which ain’t too shabby.

-That being said – I hope this crate serves as inspiration for other people writing renderers, particualrly in Rust, to adopt this API for scene description.
+That being said – I hope this crate serves as inspiration for other people writing renderers, particularly in Rust, to adopt this API for scene description.

 ## Prerequisites

 Before you start, [download a 3Delight package](https://www.3delight.com/download) for your platform & install it (supported: Linux, macOS, Windows).
 This will set the `$DELIGHT` environment variable that the build script is looking for to find headers and the library to link against.

-> **_Note:_** The free version of 3Delight will render with up to 12 cores on your machine.
-For crazier projects you can use their cheap cloud rendering service that gives you access to unlimited CPU cores.
-When you register you get 1,000 cloud minutes for free which ain’t too shabby.
+> **_Note:_** I'm in talks with the 3Delight guys to supply developer packages that will render this step superfluous (pun intended).

 ## Building